Page Contents

 - Give legal notice to the creditors.

-- Determine the validity of all creditor’s claims.
+- Determine the validity of all creditors’ claims.

-- Pay ongoing expenses mortgage payments, utility bills, and homeowner’s insurance premiums.
+- Pay ongoing expenses, mortgage payments, utility bills, and homeowner’s insurance premiums.

-- Notify banks, insurance companies, credit card companies, and government agencies such as social security of the death.
+- Notify banks, insurance companies, credit card companies, and government agencies such as Social Security of the death.
 A certified copy of the death certificate is required.

 - Disconnect utilities, notify the post office, and put in a forwarding address.